eclipse/xtext/CONTRIBUTING.md

 3. On the *Product* page, select *Eclipse IDE for Eclipse Committers*.
 4. On the *Projects* page, expand the *Xtext* node.
 5. Below the *Xtext* node there is a subproject entry for each module.
 Select those you would like to install.
 If in doubt, select all of them.
 6. Choose your preferred installation settings on the *Variables* page.
-Enter credentials for your Bugzilla and GitHub account.
+Enter credentials for your Eclipse and GitHub account.
 7. Finish the wizard, drink a cup of coffee, and watch how your Xtext development environment is assembled.

+When you run your freshly installed Eclipse IDE for the first time it will clone the relevant repositories and automatically set up your workspace with a number of projects.

 ## Contribute via Fork
 All you need is a [GitHub](https://github.com/) account.